Tuesday, October 11, 2011

 Wood for your fireplace or wood-burning stove can be stacked up in your backyard.
 Don't forget matches.
 Composted cow manure, bone meal, hummus and other soil amendments can be stored and used to improve your soil for future use.
 Most seeds have a shelf-life of 3 to 5 years (possibly longer if stored under the right conditions).

-There is lots of information on stocking up on food and other supplies throughout this blog, and more will be posted in the future.
+There is lots of information on stocking up on food and other supplies throughout this blog (see especially my series Preparing for Disaster on a Budget), and more will be posted in the future.
 Be sure to browse the archives (in right hand column).
 Also, the Church of Latter Day Saints (the Mormons) has been doing this for generations and are experts.
 Lots of LDS information can be found online via a simple Google search.

 #2 Raise and preserve as much of your own food as possible.

-Raising and preserving a portion of your own food as possible is the best means of protecting yourself and your family from high food inflation, as well as any future food scarcity that may occur.
+Raising and preserving a portion of your own food, if possible, is the best means of protecting yourself and your family from high food inflation, as well as any future food scarcity that may occur.
 From a simple veggie patch in the backyard to a fully integrated forest garden with free-roaming chickens for eggs and a couple of goats for milk, the more food each of us can raise, the better off the world will be.
-Urban farming in community gardens, on rooftops or in containers on balconies and windowsills is especially important.
+Urban farming in community gardens, on rooftops, or in containers on balconies and windowsills is especially needed.

 Not only raising our own food, but preserving it for future use is important.
 Canning, freezing, drying and other methods can be used to store the food we raise or buy from local farmers.
 Most of us will probably need to supplement the food we preserve from our gardens with food we buy from the stores.